What to wear

 Shoes.
 Please bring clean shoes that have not been worn on the journey to the studio with you to your session, I use paper backdrops and they get very muddy when outdoor shoes are worn.

-Prints and patterns are a definite NO. This includes logos.
+Prints and patterns best avoided.
+This especially includes logos.
 Avoid prints of any kind and patterns.
 No matter how small the print or the pattern, it will become a distraction.
 In the case of digital portraits, in particular, small patterns in clothing (even a small herring-bone or checkered pattern) can cause terrible distortions to appear in the portrait that is not originally there.

 Avoid short sleeve clothing and short pants Long sleeved clothing is .a great for casual portraits, it is equally important to wear long pants instead of shorts.
 When arms and legs are exposed to the camera there will be more flesh in the photograph in those areas than on the face, itself.
 This is a distraction.